jay15summer/lattice-graph-shortest-path/README.md

 # lattice-graph-shortest-path
 ## Description
-<pre>The program solves the shortest-path problem for a 2D lattice graph (grid graph) which can be represented by a matrix.
+<pre>The program solves the shortest-path problem for a 2D lattice graph (grid graph)
+which can be represented in a matrix format.
 For example, a 4-by-4 lattice graph can be represented by a 4-by-4 matrix.
 (One entry corresponds to one grid point of the lattice graph).
 At every grid point, one can travel to its up/down/left/right side grid point.